phgSW61HS/git-training-bd/2-Git/1-Introduction/Theory/README.md

 ## Git Basics by example

-Before diving into the Git way of working, let's create our first project tracked by git.
+Before diving into the Git way of working, let's create our first project tracked by git and set-up the gitlab server.

+**Go to the [Gitlab server session](0-Gitlab server) and follow the set_up.md.**

-- On your local machine, on the home of your user, create a folder we will use along that training for example purposes and let's initiate Git
+- On your local machine, on the home of your user, create a folder we will use along that training for example purposes and let's initiate Git.
 Note that the path/command could change depending on your OS. (on Windows, do it with Git Bash)

 ```
  mkdir /home/username/testGit
  cd /home/username/testGit
  git init
+ git remote add origin http://localhost:8080/user1/test.git
  touch first_file.py
- ls -a
+ ls -alrt
 ```

 By doing the previous commands, you should see that a .git folder has been created.
 You can navigate on it if you want.
 We will comeback to it later.